eduardoboucas/buildtimes/_posts/2017-11-10-fog-computing.md

 ## Are we there yet?

 I’m working on a fog computing platform at [DADI](https://dadi.cloud), expected to launch in Q3 2018.
-It allows anyone to rent their computational resources, becoming what we call miners.
+It allows anyone to rent their computational resources, becoming what we call *miners*.
 It’s based on concepts like blockchain and cryptocurrencies, which I’ll cover in a future article.

 For now, head to [https://dadi.cloud](https://dadi.cloud) to learn more and take part. <!--tomb-->